RyzrSwap/BasicToken-Contract-for-RyzrSwap/README.md

 # BasicToken-Contract-for-RyzrSwap
-Developers can use this contract as a very basic starting point when designing their token projects.
+Developers can use these contracts as a safu starting point when designing their own token projects.